Sadhana-Jagan/Sentiment-Analysis/README.md

 Tokenization: The text is tokenized using the pre-trained tokenizer to prepare it for the model.

 Prediction: The pre-trained RoBERTa model processes the tokenized input and classifies the sentiment.

+## Acknowledgments
+The notebook uses the Cardiff NLP Twitter RoBERTa model available on Hugging Face Model Hub.

+Built with the Hugging Face Transformers library.